x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 07]</b><BR>
--walk and shoot would be nice, shoot and run, but half accuracy when moving?
+-walk and shoot would be nice, shoot and run,<BR>
+but half accuracy when moving? must have range!

 <b>[ISSUE 08]</b><BR>
 -colored multis??? new sphere you can go debug mode and set the color on a multi and it will change color in game after 17 years i just realized you can dye a ship deed and the multi will be affected, but only the parts are colored =)